Have you ever wondered what that thing is that court reporters are always using?

 Modern stenographs include two rows of consonant keys on each side, placed underneath a ‘number bar’, and in front are four keys for the vowels A, O, E, and U.

 Now how do stenographers work?
 Court stenographers may be typing entire words if they strike more keys at the same time.
-The left keys are for spelling the beginning letter of a syllable, and the right hand keys are for the last letter.
+The left keys are for spelling the beginning letter of a syllable, and the right-hand keys are for the last letter.
 The stenographer presses all relevant keys at the same time, and the stenographic machine will come up with an alphabet soup that is unintelligible for persons who are not trained to read machine shorthand.

 Stenographers are spelling out syllables in phonetics, though there are not enough keys on the machine’s keyboard to include every sound of our speech, so to interpret the consonants that are not represented, they use specific combinations of the keys.
 There is, for example, no ‘M’ on the stenograph’s keyboard, so they press ‘P’ and ‘H’ together if they want to produce a syllable that starts with ‘M’.

-On the left side there’s no ‘B’, but there is a ‘B’ on the right side keyboard.
+On the left side, there’s no ‘B’, but there is a ‘B’ on the right side keyboard.
 So for a syllable that ends with ‘B’, there’s no problem, but if they want to start a word or syllable with ‘B’, they will hit ‘P’ and ‘W’ together.

 Each individual court reporter may use a variety of conventions to represent a homonym or another ambiguous word.
 When you got to court-reporting school, you will be taught several different shorthand ‘theories’, all with different general rules and different approaches.
 Usually, experienced stenographers will use their own system of abbreviations, particularly for phrases and words that are specific for their work.

 To give you an example: ‘Ladies and gentlemen of the jury’ may very well be abbreviated to just one quick stroke, and so could the standard phrase: ‘May it please the court.’
+Read also about the many benefits that come with the job.

 In former days, what a stenographer had typed onto the machine would be printed to a narrow roll of paper tape.
 Later in the process, the stenographer translated these notes back into English, and if requested, another stenographer (a so-called ‘scopist’) would be checking the translation.